|University of Massachusetts Hockey Game Notes

 - Pritchard had three points in his UMass debut, a 6-1 win over Rensselaer in the season opener, on a goal and two assists.

 - He added three more points to his season total during the Merrimack series, logging a goal on Friday and a goal and an assist in the second game of the weekend against the Warriors.
-He followed up with his third multi-point game of the season at UNH last Saturday, contributing a goal and an assist.
+He followed up with his third multi-point game of the season at UNH on Nov.
+18, contributing a goal and an assist.
+He wrapped up a four-game point streak with an assist in last Thursday night's win over #4/3 Providence.

 Picking Up Where He Left Off